Marvel Contest of Champions Accessibility Report

 If you want to play Marvel Contest of Champions, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Marvel Contest of Champions has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 1 accessibility feature for Navigation in Marvel Contest of Champions which deals with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Similar Games With More Accessibility Features for Navigation